 - a notebook and pen to record new leads

-- Book Signings and Networking: it’s natural for people to want to chat with the author when they’re getting their book signed.
-Enjoy this interaction and be in the moment.
-Some authors make the mistake of rushing through an autographing, barely making eye-contact, because so many people are coming up to them at once; they become overwhelmed.
-First of all, this is a GOOD problem.
-Secondly, you got this.
+Book Signing and Networking: it’s natural for people to want to chat with the author when they’re getting their book signed.
+Enjoy this interaction and “be in the moment.”
+Some authors make the mistake of rushing through an autographing because so many people are coming up to them at once, they become overwhelmed.
+Remember, this is a GOOD problem.
 Here’s my rule of thumb—if someone in the signing line has a quick question or comment, take the time to listen and respond.
-If what they’re asking is more complicated, explain that you want to give them your full attention, and ask if they'd mind waiting until you’ve finished the signing, and that you’ll be happy to talk further with them then.
+If what they’re asking is more complicated, explain that you want to give them your full attention, and would they mind waiting until you’ve finished the signing, and that you’ll be happy to talk further with them then.

-- Thank You Notes: I can’t emphasize enough the marketing power of the simple, old-fashioned thank you note.
-After a talk, send individual thank you notes to the folks involved in making it all come together—the buyer or primary contact, the administrative assistants; the receptionist at the front desk.
+Thank You Notes: after a talk, send individual thank you notes to the folks involved in making it all come together—the buyer or primary contact, the administrative assistants, the receptionist at the front desk.
 You might even want to include a personalized copy of your book with some of these notes.
-Assistants and receptionists are often overlooked and even the smallest gesture of appreciation is meaningful to them.
 Kindness and gratitude count.
 Thanking people has a way of magically stimulating word of mouth for your book.
-And when the next potential buyer wants references, those whom you’ve taken the time to thank will be much more eager to provide those glowing recommendations.
+And when the next potential buyer wants references, those whom you’ve taken the time to thank will be much more eager to provide glowing recommendations.

-- Catalytic Outreach: Email or call your primary contact after the talk, and ask if there are any other organizations with whom they have a relationship that might be interested in your message.
-Most buyers, if they were happy with your presentation, are happy to refer other possible speaking opportunities.
+Catalytic Outreach: email or call your primary contact after the talk, and ask if there are any other organizations with whom they have a relationship that might be interested in your message.
+Most buyers, if they were happy with your presentation, are always willing to refer other possible speaking opportunities.